Table of Contents

 There is one additional section of the cricket area which is referred to as the ‘square’.
 This is the area immediately outside of the pitch where previous matches have been played.
 Pitches can be marked on any part of the square and will lay dormant, ready for future use.

 Beyond the square, we have the outfield which extends to the boundaries.
 The terms ‘square’ and ‘outfield’ are commonly used but they have no direct bearing on the laws of the game.
-Because the square contains pitches that have previously been used in a game, the grass is shorter and the ball tends to travel faster across it.
+Because the square contains pitches that have previously been used in a match, the grass is shorter and the ball tends to travel faster across it.

 Conclusion